 Tax credits function similarly to the deductions withheld from your paycheck – they are often overlooked until they become necessary.
 The ERTC serves as a relief measure that offsets some of the costs associated with retaining employees during challenging times.
 It enhances stability, just like regular deductions ensure you don’t owe money at the end of the year.

-Note: It’s important to remember that although the ERTC program has ended, business owners can still file for ERC in 2023
+Note: It’s important to remember that although the ERTC program has ended, business owners can still apply for their respective tax credits.
+Here’s more information.

 The following guide will shed light on the key criteria for ERC pre-qualification: